Chasing Through Europe

-Chasing Through Europe is a 1929 Synchronized sound American Pre-Code romance film directed by David Butler and Alfred L. Werker and starring Sue Carol, Nick Stuart and Gustav von Seyffertitz.
+Chasing Through Europe is a lost 1929 American synchronized sound Pre-Code romance film directed by David Butler and Alfred L. Werker and starring Sue Carol, Nick Stuart and Gustav von Seyffertitz.
 While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-film Movietone process.
 The film was produced by the Fox Film Corporation.
 Most of the film was shot on location in Europe.
+This film was the last "synchronized score" film by Fox.

 Synopsis

 Dick Stallings, a newsreel reporter in London, falls in love with Linda Terry a wealthy American woman.
 Together they travel round Europe interviewing leading politicians and celebrities, while being pursued by a gangster who plans to kidnap Linda.